 “in 50 years assisted conception will have almost become the norm.
 This is because screening techniques will have improved to such an extent that parents can make their children free of even minor defects.”

-The distinction is that IVF experimentation was "mischief" from the beginning and still is.
+IVF experimentation was "mischief" from the beginning and still is.
 The word "mischief" is not an accurate term for the incredible evil that is being committed with this technology.
-My Evangelical friends says:
+Our Evangelical friends says:

-There are ethical ways to use science to help fertility without the death of IVF.
+There are ethical ways to use science to help fertility without the death found in of IVF.
 Adoption *and* natural procreation are both in the Bible.
 Moses was adopted (Exodus 2:7-9), Esther was adopted (Esther 2:7) and even Jesus was adopted by Joseph.
 The Bible makes clear the wholesomeness of stepping in and adopting a precious child, and yet it also makes clear the goodness and preference of natural procreation (Gen 1:28).
-My Evangelical friends says:
+The intentions of the movement and its steps to arrive there are absolutely relevant to any discussion of the legitimacy of the movement.
+Our Evangelical friends says:

 That's bizarre.
 IVF doesn't save lives.
 It conceives them and then let's 99% of them die.
-I think the distinction here is that every failure means the death of a human being.
+The distinction here is that every failure means the death of a human being.
 More failure means more human death and that is absolutely relevant.
 Cancer treatments do not *cause* death like IVF.
-Cancer research is not build on malicious logic, it is not built on the death of millions, it is not built on deception from its roots the way IVF was.
+Cancer research is not build on malicious logic, it is not built on the death of millions.
+It is not built on deception from its roots the way IVF was.
 A failed cancer treatment does not create life to destroy it.
 There is a clear distinction.
-To equate cancer treatment, with IVF’s systematic creation and destruction of life is problematic I would say.
+To equate cancer treatment, with IVF’s systematic creation and destruction of life is problematic.

 I don’t think it would be best to relegate this discussion to “us vs. them” (RC’s vs. Evangelicals).
 If something is true, it is true whether it is being said by an RC or an Evangelical.
 To say otherwise would be relativistic.
 There are plenty of great Evangelicals who think IVF is very problematic even while trying to minimize the moral implications by the “ethical treatment” of embryos.
-There is absolutely no unity on this in the Evangelical world and this is also a red flag I would say.
-My Evangelical friends says:
+There is absolutely no unity on this in the Evangelical world and this is also a red flag.
+Our Evangelical friend says:

 Dr. Kligman wrote a text on septic abortion, where he called babies “management of gynecological and obstetrical entities.”
 He’s lecturing along side of abortion doctors and stem cell researchers.
 He’s part of the drive to move an agenda forward that is threatening the underpinnings of the American culture.
 If my doctor was responsible for the death of just one person, it would be called “malpractice” and I would leave him.
 He would lose his license.
 This doctor is hiding behind unjust laws regarding abortion and embryonic research, to justify the death of not just one human.
 He has aborted thousands of babies through reduction.
 He is an abortionist because he has committed abortion.